jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 ## Install:<br>

-Install in Powershell Admin CMD promt.<br>
+Install in Powershell Administrator promt.<br>
 Use powershell script from inside conda env to install.<br>

 The script may fail with an error stating requirements.txt failed but in my case it did install correctly, I just reran the script<br>